FabricBros/fabric-client/README.md

 Use Gradle test runner:
     Preferences > Build, Execution, Deployment > Build tools > Gradle > Runner > Run test using Gradle tests runner

+FabricITTest.java requires networkStartup to be up and running with CC

+# To install to local Maven
+`./gradlew install`

 # implementation standards -- Please follow
 - Logger, use Apache log4j.